 Main Cast: Sylvester Stallone, Talia Shire, Burt Young

 IMDb Rating: 8.1

 Hilarious and unconventional, Caddyshack is one of the best golf movies that envelops so many zany characters and storylines, it’s hard to pick a favorite.
 Danny Noonan (Michael O’Keefe) is a young and impressionable caddy at a high-class country club who is just trying to get a scholarship to afford an education, but what he receives is an education in the ways of life paralleled with golf.
 This film is unstoppably wacky and has some of the best comedic moments of the ’80s, making it an instant contender for one of the best comedies of all time.

 Main Cast: Chevy Chase, Rodney Dangerfield, Bill Murray

 IMDb Rating: 7.3

-Though this film inclusion on the list may be heavily debated, The Replacements is a football story that is loosely based on the 1987 NFL strike, one of the strangest moments in Washington football history.
+Though including this film on this list may be heavily debated, The Replacements is a football story that is loosely based on the 1987 NFL strike, one of the strangest moments in Washington football history.
 The Washington “Sentinels” have gone on strike late in the season, forcing their coach Jimmy McGinty (Gene Hackman) to replace the entire team.
-Recruiting people from all over the board, this movie becomes a feel-good comedy in no time that celebrates unlikely camaraderie, and has a killer cast to boot.
-Among other things already mentioned, this gem is so re-watchable, you’ll be quoting it in no time.
+As McGinty recruits new players from all over the board, this movie becomes a feel-good comedy that celebrates unlikely camaraderie and has a killer cast to boot.
+This gem is so rewatchable, you’ll be quoting it in no time.